-But First… Is your book Ready to Query?
+But First… If you’re pitching to query; Is your book Ready?

 Have you edited your MS for every aspect of character, conflict, story tension etc you’ve read up on?
 Have you received constructive feedback from critical readers focused on making the book a better reading experience?
 Did you edit again and possibly get a second (and third round) of critical readers?
 (Especially if you’re a fellow pantser ?).
 Is your query letter up to scratch?
 Have you researched its contents, how to ‘sell’ the book to literary agents or acquiring editors in your pitch, and received critical feedback?